 - Nearest Alternative BBQ: Rosella Park in Harris Park or Ollie Webb Reserve in Parramatta.

 This is a gorgeous spot along Parramatta River and great for watching the sun set.
 Kissing Point Park is right near the Kissing Point ferry wharf and this is one of our favourite spots for a BBQ dinner in summer and where you will regularly find us.

 - Facilities: Dual BBQ, two small picnic shelters, picnic tables, large grassed area, toilets, tap, garbage bins near playground and off street parking.

 - Address: Waterview Street, Putney

 - More about Kissing Point Park

 - Nearest Alternative BBQ: Putney Park in Putney or Anderson Park in Ryde.

-Strathfield Park is one of our favourite ‘local’ playgrounds, with all its fun play spaces and facilities.
+Strathfield Park is our favourite ‘local’ playground, with all its fun play spaces and facilities.
 The challenge is getting the kids to sit still long enough to eat their dinner!
 Keep in mind that there are two big sections to the playground, on either side of the park, and both have BBQs.